core-skills/05-data-storytelling/program/01_dataviscomms.md

 used to refer to patterns or configuration.

-The "Gestalt Principles" provide a framework for explaining why we see things the way we do, and in particular how we perceive the ordering of things.
+The "Gestalt Principles" provide a framework for explaining why we see things the way we do, and in particular how we perceive the order of things.
 The principles
 include:

-* Proximity
+* Proximity (things closer are grouped)
-* Similarity
+* Similarity (things which appear more similar are grouped)
-* Enclosure
+* Enclosure (things which share common enclosure are grouped)
-* Closure
+* Closure (we prefer complete shapes, and will automatically fill gaps)
-* Continuity
+* Continuity (we create continuity in what we see, even if it does not explicitly exist)
-* Connection
+* Connection (we group things which are connected)

 ### Attention and Memory